 Personal, Social and Health Education, or PSHE, explores the diverse values, beliefs and attitudes of individuals and society.
 It helps pupils acquire the values and skills which are necessary to become informed, enquiring and resilient, to make sense of their own experiences and to value themselves and respect others.

 Men and women must be educated, in a great degree, by the opinions and manners of the society they live in.

-At Sevenoaks, pupils in Years 9 to 11 have timetabled PSHE lessons taught by specialist teachers.
+Pupils in the Lower School have a weekly PSHE lesson, taught by specialist teachers.
 These lessons aim to be more relaxed in order to encourage discussion and questions.
-Other year groups follow a programme of lectures and workshops throughout the year.

 Topics include: Friendship; Happiness and Wellbeing; Body Image; Healthy Eating; Personal Safety; Money and Finances; Gender Stereotypes and Discrimination.